briatte/srqm/setup/README.md

 #### `srqm check course`

-Runs the whole course (weekly sessions and draft assignments) as a single sequence to test the executability of the course code.
+Runs the whole course (twelve weekly sessions) as a single sequence to test the executability of the code.
 Usually runs in less than ten minutes.

 ### `srqm clean`